RyanFin/GoPlayGround/README.md

 - Interfaces are named collections of method signatures: https://gobyexample.com/interfaces
 <!-- - Interfaces work identical to the ones in Java, as they define contracts for what the concrete implementation  must have -->
 - Interfaces in Go enable developers to decide what functions they want as a generic function.
 That is, it enables multiple  instances of concrete Go Structs to implement them in different ways with the same method name.
+- How to use interfaces in Go: https://jordanorelli.com/post/32665860244/how-to-use-interfaces-in-go
+  - **interface vs interface{} type**
+  - **pointer receivers vs value receivers** when defining functions that belong to a struct

 #### Critical Sections
 - How to use a mutex to define critical sections of code and fix race conditions: https://www.golangprograms.com/how-to-use-a-mutex-to-define-critical-sections-of-code-and-fix-race-conditions.html